 - 1. Transparency of operations - Publish and post quarterly financial statements. - Publish and post monthly Procurement card transactions. - Begin implementation of new Enterprise Resource Planning (ERP), City-wide financial and administrative software. - 2.
-Provide a high standard of timely comprehensive fiscal services to departments, rating agencies and other governments while safeguarding city assets - Strengthen business practices concurrently with the implementation of the new ERP. - Continue to work with Procurement and Human Resources to strengthen controls, practices and policies. - Continue implementation of Kronos Workforce and Kronos Telestaff. - 3.
+Provide a high standard of timely comprehensive fiscal services to departments, rating agencies, and other governments while safeguarding city assets - Strengthen business practices concurrently with the implementation of the new ERP. - Continue to work with Procurement and Human Resources Departments to strengthen controls, practices and policies. - Continue implementation of Kronos Workforce and Kronos Telestaff. - 3.
 Continue to develop efficiency of operations - Strengthen business practices concurrently with the implementation of the new ERP. - Absorb Riviera Beach Community Redevelopment Agency (CRA) fiscal operations and reporting. - Implement Advanced Metering Infrastructure. - 4.
 Provide outstanding customer service - Provide advanced customer service training to each staff member. - Provide for automatic utility payments through Automated Clearing House (ACH) and credit cards.

-The Office of the City Clerk has two divisions that play significant roles within the City - Records and Elections.
+The Office of the City Clerk has two divisions, Records and Elections, which play significant roles within the City.
 The department has five positions and works in tandem with all municipal departments especially the Office of the City Manager.

-Records Division - The Office of the City Clerk is the official records depository for the city - the City Clerk is the official Custodian of Records and the city's seal.
-The division is responsible for the execution, maintenance, filing, and computerization of all City Council minutes, resolutions, ordinances, agreements, contracts, and leases.
-It oversees the posting and publication of public notices, as required by law as well as maintain the membership history for City advisory boards and lobbyist registrations.
+Records Division - The Office of the City Clerk is the official records depository for the City.
+The City Clerk is the official Custodian of Records and the City's seal.
+The division is responsible for the execution, maintenance, filing, and computerization of Council minutes, resolutions, ordinances, agreements, contracts, and leases.
+It oversees the posting and publication of public notices, as required by law and maintain the membership history for City advisory boards and lobbyist registrations.

-The Office of the City Clerk Records Division has begun upgrading the public records process in order to provide more efficient and timely responses; approximately 300 Public Records Request(s) have been completed since 2016.
-The division is also responsible for recording and releasing municipal liens as well as fulfilling Lien Search Requests; average of 1500 lien searches are completed annually.
+The Records Division has begun upgrading the public records process in order to provide more efficient and timely responses; approximately 1,300 Public Records Requests have been completed since October 2016.
+The division is also responsible for recording and releasing municipal liens and fulfilling Lien Search Requests, an average of 1,500 lien searches are completed annually.
 There are currently three staff members, Deputy City Clerk, Records Manager, and Sr. Staff Assistant within the office that assist the City Clerk with the above mentioned tasks.

-Elections Division - This division is currently gearing up for the 2018 Election Season; the City Clerk serves as the Supervisor of Elections for all municipal elections.
+Elections Division - This division is currently gearing up for the 2018 Election Season; the City Clerk serves as the Supervisor of Elections (SOE) for all municipal elections.
 It is managed by the City Clerk and assisted by permanent staff and approximately 100 contracted personnel.
 As the SOE, the City Clerk is responsible for qualifying potential candidates and disseminating Municipal Election related information.
 Members of staff is directly involved with scheduling poll workers for training handled by the Palm Beach County Supervisor Of Elections, confirming precinct locations, promoting voter registration, receiving and reviewing Campaign Treasurer Reports, and other election related responsibilities.